YumaYX/rubydemodoc/input/json/write_file_with_open.md

-This Ruby code snippet demonstrates how to create a new JSON file with the contents of a hash variable using the `JSON` module in Ruby.
-The `JSON.dump()` method is used to write the contents of the hash to a new JSON file named 'file.json' in the 'input/json/' directory.
-The `File.open()` method is used to open a new file for writing and the block passed to it is executed with the opened file as an argument.
+This Ruby code snippet demonstrates how to write a Ruby hash to a JSON file.
+First, it requires the `json` library, which provides methods for working with JSON data.
+Then, it defines a hash with a single key-value pair: the key is "key" and the value is "value".
+Next, it opens a file named "input/json/file.json" in write mode (`'w'`).
+A block is passed to the `File.open` method, which ensures the file is properly closed afterward.
+Inside the block, the `JSON.dump` method is used to serialize the hash into a JSON string and write it to the opened file.
+The `JSON.dump` method takes two arguments: the data to be serialized (in this case, the `hash`) and the file object where the JSON string should be written.